California Military Department

 The California Military Department is an agency defined under the California Military and Veterans Code § 50.
-It includes the California National Guard (Army and Air), California State Guard, and the Youth and Community Programs.
+It includes the California National Guard (Army and Air), the California State Guard, and the Youth and Community Programs Task Force.

 The California Military Department and the California National Guard are sometimes referred to interchangeably.

 Adjutant General of California

 The Adjutant General (TAG) is the commander of all State of California military forces and is subordinate only to the Governor.
 TAG is: